zafrem/still-canvas/README.md

 **Option B: Use Your Own Images**
 1. Place your images in the appropriate category folders
-2. Rename them to `default.jpg` (or update paths in `js/app.js`)
+2. Rename them to `default.jpg` or `default.png`
+3. The app automatically tries both formats - no code changes needed!
-3. Recommended size: 800x600 to 1200x900 pixels
+4. Recommended size: 800x600 to 1200x900 pixels

 ### 3. Run Locally